Do you have some space in your home which is unusable?

 - Will the items get too much sunlight to cause food spoilage?

 - Can I keep our pets off the shelves?

 - Will this function with the sliding barn door leading to our root cellar?

 I began to measure to see how far the shelving would stick out.
 Thankfully, they were narrow enough every member of my family could safely walk through without bumping the shelves.

 I had to make sure I opened the sliding barn door to know where to stop with the shelving to make sure the door wouldn’t bump the shelves and knock everything off.

 The amount of sunlight received was minimal which worked great for a pantry.
-I had to fold on the pets because I have two cats and let’s be honest if a cat wants to jump up on a shelf, it’s probably going to.
+I had to fold on the pets because I have 2 cats and let’s be honest if a cat wants to jump up on a shelf, it’s probably going to.